manuman94/begiftee-desktop/README.md

 - **Gift Suggestions:** Browse through a curated list of gifts for different occasions.
 - **Cross-Platform:** Available on Windows, macOS, Android, and iOS.

+# TODO

+- Create the login and register pages.
+- Create an authentication service that manages the user session.
+- Create the gifts list view.
+- Make the gifts CRUD work.
+- Include the labels CRUD.
+- Make Friendship available.
+- Create style classes to make components (inputs, buttons) consistent across the application.
+- Create some localization system.
+Translating strings, date formatting, etc.

 ## License

 This project has all rights reserved José Manuel Blasco 2024 - see the [LICENSE.md](LICENSE) file for details.